awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 ## Extra connection attributes when using Oracle as a source for AWS DMS<a name="CHAP_Source.Oracle.ConnectionAttrib"></a>

 You can use extra connection attributes to configure your Oracle source\.
 You specify these settings when you create the source endpoint\.
-If you have multiple connection attribute settings, separate them from each other by semicolons with no additional white space \(for example, `oneSetting;thenAnother`\)\.
+If you have multiple connection attribute settings, separate them from each other by semicolons with no additional white space \(for example, `oneSetting=oneValue;thenAnother=anotherValue`\)\.

 The following table shows the extra connection attributes that you can use to configure an Oracle database as a source for AWS DMS\.